 Auto insurance companies frequently offer reduced rates for people who complete a defensive driving program approved by the State.
 Ask your agent if this is available to you.

 According to the Vermont Department of Financial Regulation, car insurance rates vary between carriers in the state by as much as 50% for virtually the same coverage.
-It goes on to say that comparison shopping for the best rates is so important to getting the most out of the competitive marketplace.
+It goes on to say that comparison shopping for the best rates is so important to get the most out of the competitive marketplace.